 Have you ever tried fasting?
-Study what these Bible scriptures on fasting says about this ancient practice and learn how to implement it into your life.
+Study what these Bible scriptures on fasting says about this ancient practice so you can implement it into your life.

-When I picture fasting, I usually conjure up an image of Gandhi, or some other man I can’t relate to long ago in history.
-But the more I study my Bible, I realize that God still calls us to fast—and I can’t help but wonder what it is and how I’m supposed to do it—even as a woman in the 21st century.
+When I picture fasting, I usually conjure up an image of Gandhi or some other man in history.
+But the more I study my Bible, I realize that God still calls us to fast.
+I can’t help but wonder what it is and how I’m supposed to do it as a woman in the 21st century.

 I don’t want to tell you what to fast from, because I want you to discover these things on your own.
 For the first few days of the study, maybe don’t fast from anything.
-Take time to brainstorm ideas, or listen for God’s direction.
-As it becomes clear to you what you need to take a break from, write it down to try out.
+Take time not only to brainstorm ideas but also to listen for God’s direction.
+Once it becomes clear to you what you need to take a break from, write it down to try out.

-Not sure what the Bible says about fasting?
-Perfect!
-Use this study to learn!
+If you’re not sure what the Bible says about fasting, then use this study to learn!
 The directions are simple:

 - Print the scripture page and make copies of the journaling pages.